Surabhisonkar/PatientCare-API/README.md

-# Library-Management
+# PatientCare APi
-Developed a library management system using Spring Boot, Spring Data JPA, and Thymeleaf.
+Developed a doctor-patient management system using Spring Boot, Spring Data JPA, and MySql.